Placenta Previa

 Complications of Placenta Previa

-There are many complications that can occur with placenta previa.
-The biggest concern is the bleeding, which can lead to hemorrhaging during labor and delivery, maternal shock or even death.
-Premature births are also caused by severe bleeding, which c-sections are performed with urgency.
 Placenta accreta can also occur.
-Placenta accreta happens when the placenta attaches too deeply and firmly into the uterine wall, making it difficult for the placenta to detach after delivery.
-This complication is very serious and almost always leads to a hysterectomy (removal of uterus).
+Placenta accreta happens when the placenta attaches too deeply and firmly to the uterine wall, making it difficult for the placenta to detach after delivery.
+This complication is very serious and almost always leads to a hysterectomy (removal of the uterus).